-Tap on the 'Upgrade to AirPOS Pro' button.
-Next tap on 'Customer Accounts' from the left margin of your backoffice.
+If you click or tap on 'Customer Accounts' your screen will change to one similar to that below.
 You'll see a slider switch to enable using customer accounts.
 Just set that so that it says 'Enabled' as shown below.

 You will also need to enable each customer to have an account.
 This is also done in the backoffice.
-If you click or tap on 'Customers' from the left navigation margin of your backoffice and select the customer you want to allow an account for.
+Click or tap on 'Customers' from the left navigation margin of your backoffice and select the customer you want to allow an account for.

 If you now open the AirPOS POS application you will notice the 'Add Customer' button, above the cart and the 'Accounts' button in the horizontal menu at the top of the screen.
 After enabling the customer to have an account and when those changes made in the backoffice have synchronised with the POS application you will be able to add products to the cart which can then be put on the customer's account for later payment.
 Tap on the 'Add Customer' button at the top of the cart.

 Just press Confirm and you'll see another popup with a number of options..